-- 1. Position, supine with head in sniffing position, gently suction mouth, then nose with bulb syringe.
+- 1. Position, supine with head in sniffing position.
+Suction only if there is believed to be an airway obstruction while being cognizant of bradycardia and hypoxia.
 If copious secretions are noted, place infant on his/her side with neck slightly extended, continue intermittent suctioning. - 2.
 Assess breathing rate (normal 30 60 per minute): - a.
 If adequate respirations, proceed to circulation. - b.
 If inadequate respirations, cyanosis, or gasping/grunting respirations, apply 100% oxygen via non-rebreather mask at 15 LPM held firmly on infant's face.
 If no response/improvement after 5 10 seconds, begin positive pressure ventilations by bag valve mask with supplemental oxygen at rate of 40 60 per minute. - c.
 If prolonged ventilation by bag valve mask is needed, consider intubation.